This information will teach you how to do pelvic floor muscle (Kegel) exercises.

 Can Kegel exercises harm me?

-If you are getting headaches after doing the exercises, you may be tensing your chest muscles and holding your breath.
+- If you get a headache after doing the exercises, you may be tensing your chest muscles and holding your breath.

-If you have any questions, please contact your nurse.Back to top
+If you have any questions, contact your nurse.Back to top